craflin/umdoc/Doc/manual.md

 * `-o <output-file>`, `--output=<output-file>`

-  The path to the output, *HTML*, *PDF* or *LaTex* file.
+  The path to the output *PDF*, *LaTex* or *HTML* file.
 The default is derived from the input file's path where the file name extension is replaced by `.pdf`.

-  If the output file ends with extension `.tex` *umdoc* will stop after the generation of this file and will not convert this file to *PDF*.
+  If the output file ends with extension `.tex`, *umdoc* will stop after the generation of this file and will not convert this file to *PDF*.

   If the output file ends with extension `.htm` or `.html` an *HTML* file be created.